-A test that has so much influence over where you go to college is bound to be a bit scary, but how hard is the SAT, really?
-Despite its fearsome reputation, the test isn't as difficult as it seems at first glance.
+A test that has so much influence over where you go to college is bound to be a bit scary—but how hard is the SAT, really?
+Despite its fearsome reputation, the SAT isn't as difficult as it seems.

-Overcoming the difficulties presented by the SAT is a matter of spending enough time studying areas that are tough for you and practicing questions that you might find confusing at first glance.
-Whether or not you find the SAT hard initially, this article will give you the tools you need to surmount its challenges and come out on top.
+Overcoming the difficulties of the SAT is a matter of spending enough time studying areas that are tough for you and practicing questions that you might find confusing at first glance.
+Whether or not you find the SAT hard initially, this guide will give you the tools you need to surmount the test's challenges and come out on top.

-The SAT is intimidating if you don’t know much about it, but it's far from an insurmountable challenge if you prepare properly and understand the format.
-The test covers concepts that are typically taught in the first two years of high school, with a few more advanced concepts sprinkled into the mix.
+The SAT covers concepts that are typically taught in the first two years of high school, with a few more advanced concepts sprinkled into the mix.
 That means if you take the SAT junior year, you probably won’t run into anything that's completely unfamiliar to you.

 The main difficulty lies in understanding the specific way the SAT asks questions and accepting that it’s much different from most in-class tests.
 The best way to overcome the challenges on the SAT is by preparing yourself for the types of questions that will be asked and becoming familiar with the way the test is structured.

-Again, the content itself is almost certainly within your abilities.
-The key to acing the test is spending time getting cozy with the questions and fixing whatever mistakes you encounter on practice tests.
 In the next couple of sections, I’ll give you a rundown of a few different factors that might make the SAT more or less challenging.
-I’ll follow up these sections with a final list of tips on how to make the test easier.
+I’ll follow up these sections with a final list of tips on how to make the test easier for you.

-Here are a few different factors that make the SAT a difficult test for many students.
-They include time pressure, challenging math concepts, difficult reading passages, and a high-stress environment.
+Here are a few factors that make the SAT a difficult test for many students.
+These include time pressure, challenging math concepts, difficult reading passages, and a high-stress environment.

 Testing anxiety is serious.
 Maybe not as serious as my concerns about why this child is trapped in what appears to be some sort of burlap sack, but still.